 And now sharing the wealth, Chinese VC abroad plays a critical role in picking out the most promising collaborators to learn from at home and work with abroad.

 Shenzhen’s Maker Movement puts China in the unequivocal lead when it comes to hardware manufacturing.

 With some of the most industrious (not to mention numerous) electronics engineers in the world, Shenzhen provides a huge leg up to Chinese robotics startups that need to iterate fast.

 It’s this unparalleled turnaround rate that in part makes Chinese VC support so attractive to global hardware-reliant startups.

 And it’s why savvy Chinese VC funds and investors will often give small U.S. startups of interest a critical gateway to Shenzhen’s abundant resources.

-As we start to witness the rise of next-gen technologies like intelligent robots and autonomous drones, this access will be critical, and Chinese VCs will score top global market access in this emerging new sector.
+As we start to witness the rise of next-gen technologies like intelligent automated robotics and autonomous drones, this access will be critical, and Chinese VCs will score top global market access in this emerging new sector.

 Already in 2016, China accounted for 35 percent of the world’s robot-related patent filings, and Chinese investment has amounted to at least $10 billion per year.

 As I’ll discuss in a future blog on Baidu, Alibaba and Tencent, these three tech behemoths are forming a ‘national team,’ with Baidu heading up China’s initiative in driverless cars.